Workspace Templates, Pools, and Reset Behavior

 Where you see this in the app

-This page explains the Browse templates flow inside the post workspace panel.
+This page explains the workspace template controls inside the post workspace panel.

 How to read template cards